Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

 \subsubsection{Procedure}

 Figure \ref{fig:study_design} outlines the experimental procedure.
-Participants were randomly assigned to one of three conditions (static, dynamic, control).
-Following informed consent, we assessed their need for cognition and presented them with nine Q/A pairs in a randomized order.
-For each Q/A pair, they rated the perceived accuracy of the answer and their confidence in the assessments.
+Participants viewed nine Q/A pairs in a randomized order.
+For each Q/A pair, they rated the accuracy of the answer and their self-confidence in the assessments.